Sangit249/opertingsystem/week4.md

 **Quantitative Trade-off Analysis:**

-- **Security Gain:** Setting PasswordAuthentication no eliminates 100% of automated password-guessing (brute-force) attempts.
+- **Security Gain:** Setting PasswordAuthentication  to no eliminates 100% of automated password-guessing (brute-force) attempts.
-- **Operational Risk:** If the private key file on the workstation is lost or corrupted, administrative access is completely lost, requiring physical or console-level intervention.
+- **Operational Risk:** If the private key file on the workstation is lost or corrupted then administrative access is completely lost, requiring physical or console-level intervention.

 ## 3. Firewall Implementation (UFW)